Slamming Bill: Bill

 The bill originally dealt with telephone slamming.
 Some of its editions contained a controversial part that required senders of unsolicited email to include their name, electronic and physical address, and telephone number at the beginning of the message, and also to include "a statement that further transmissions of such mail to the recipient by the person may be stopped at no cost to the recipient by sending a reply to the originating electronic mail address with the word "remove" in the subject line".

 A bill must be passed by both Senate and House to become a law.
-One edition of the bill passed by the Senate but not the House.
-Another edition was passed by the House but not by the Senate, and only after this controversial part had been discarded due to public protests.
+One edition of the bill was passed by the Senate but not the House.
+Another edition was passed by the House but not the Senate, and only after this controversial part had been discarded due to public protests.

 Therefore, the bill is not a law.